ORNL-QCI/ExaTENSOR/GFC/README.md

  # The container element deletion operation may require a user-defined
-   destructor which will release all resources occupied by the object stored in that element, unless the object has FINAL methods defined (the interface for a user-defined generic destructor is provided in
+   destructor which will release all resources occupied by the object stored in that element, unless the object has FINAL methods defined (the interface for a user-defined non-member generic destructor is provided in gfc_base.F90).
-    gfc_base.F90).

 NOTES:
  # This implementation of Generic Fortran Containers heavily relies on